Suspect charged of kidnapping Chinese scholar Yingying Zhang indicted

-A federal grand jury Wednesday returned the indictment that charges 28-year-old Brendt Christensen with kidnapping UIUC Chinese visiting scholar Yingying Zhang.
+A federal grand jury Wednesday returned the indictment that charges Brendt Christensen with kidnapping Chinese visiting scholar Yingying Zhang of the University of Illinois at Urbana-Champaign(UIUC).

-Acting US Attorney Patrick D. Hansen and FBI Special Agent in Charge Sean Cox of Springfield Division announced the indictment return Wednesday on the website of the US Department of Justice.
+Acting US Attorney Patrick D. Hansen and the Federal Bureau of Investigation (FBI) Special Agent in Charge Sean Cox of the Springfield Division announced the indictment return Wednesday on the website of the US Department of Justice.

-The indictment alleges that Christensen kidnapped and held Yingying Zhang on June 9.
+The indictment alleges that Christensen kidnapped Yingying Zhang on June 9.
 The penalty for kidnapping is up to life in prison if convicted.

 Christensen was previously arrested and charged by criminal complaint on June 30.
 On July 5, US Magistrate Judge Eric Long ordered that Christensen remain detained in custody pending trial.

+Zhang had just arrived at the University of Illinois in late April.

-The Federal Bureau of Investigation (FBI), University of Illinois Police Department and the Illinois State Police are continuing the investigation.
+The FBI, University of Illinois Police Department and the Illinois State Police are continuing the investigation.

 US law enforcement investigating Zhang's case believe Zhang is deceased, based on facts presented in court and court documents and other facts uncovered during the ongoing investigation.